hleveillegauvin/sib2humPlugin/README.md

 - [ ] Slurs
 - [ ] Make sure that the file generated doesn't have an extra return carriage character at the end.
 - [ ] first and second endings
-- [ ] Invisible rests shoud be encoded with yy, e.g. 4ryy
 - [ ] Piano pedal indications